Join this Siberia arctic expedition for a unique chance to journey alongside nomadic Nenets reindeer herders.

 In Moscow and urban areas, teammates will stay in comfortable hotels or apart-hotels.
 On expedition, small groups of teammates will stay across a few different chums, getting to know the Nenets family they are staying with.
 On expedition, teammates should prepare to live more simply and go without certain luxuries in the spirit of this culturally immersive journey.
 The call of nature will be answered out in the wild.

-Nenets eat much meat and fish – frozen, cooked or raw from a fresh kill or catch.
+Nenets eat a lot of meat and fish – frozen, cooked or raw from a fresh kill or catch.
 Expect to eat a lot of white carbohydrates (bread and biscuits) alongside this protein source.
 Rice and spaghetti are rarely seen.
 An open mind on the food front is necessary.
-The Nenets eat at least five times a day, due to often moving around from dawn until dusk.
+The Nenets eat at least five times a day, as they are often moving around from dawn until dusk.
 Due to the minimalist and immersive nature of this expedition, accommodating special dietary requirements is possible but challenging, with non-meat eaters invited to bring their own source of protein.
 Outline any dietary requirements when applying to receive further details.

 This expedition is achievable by anyone with a healthy lifestyle and a good level of general fitness.